ajay-unnikrishnan/DotNetCore-OData-Poc/README.md

-# DotNetCore-OData-Demo
-Demo project to integrate OData with .Net Core 5
+# Demo project to integrate OData with .Net Core 5